Gang Bengkok Old Mosque: Architecture

 Gang Bengkok Old Mosque has a thick touch of Chinese and Malay culture.
 The combination of these touches produces a unique mosque building.
 Judging from the architecture, this mosque is not like a mosque building in general, but like a Chinese temple.
 However, when you enter the mosque, it will be clearly visible and the atmosphere of the mosque is very thick.
 Buildings such as the temple are not surprising because the construction itself was initiated by a Medan figure of Chinese ethnicity, Tjong A Fie.
 However, the Gang Bengkok Old Mosque still has a Malay and Islamic touch.

 A touch of Malay style can be found on the ceiling of the mosque which has decorations also called Lebah Bergantung (Hanging Bees).
-The decoration is made of wood, resulting in a very unique and enchanting carving that produces a kind of yellow curtain.
+The decoration is made of wood, resulting in a unique and enchanting carving that produces a kind of yellow curtain.
 The yellow color itself is a typical color of Malay.
 Then the gate of the Old Gang Bengkok mosque gets a touch of Persian Islamic style.